AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

 C. 4, 4
 D. :answer:`4, 2`

-:explanation:`Explanations`
+.. container:: animate

+   Explanation

-   * :explanation:`Inner "M" gets printed first.
-It is initialized to 2 and incremented by 2`
+   * Inner :ada:`M` gets printed first.
+It is initialized to 2 and incremented by 2
-   * :explanation:`Outer "M" gets printed second.
-It is initialized to 1 and incremented by 1`
+   * Outer :ada:`M` gets printed second.
+It is initialized to 1 and incremented by 1

 ================
 Aspect Clauses